ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

     autia1716
     br   x17

-With the Armv8.3-a extension the autia1716 and br x17 can be combined into a single instruction braa x17, x16
+If instructions not encoded in the hint space can be used it is possible to combine the autia1716 and br x17 into a single instruction braa x17, x16

 Recording a signed PLT GOT in the ELF file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The dynamic tag ``DT_AARCH64_PAC_PLT`` must be set if the signing schema is the same as the existing ABI.
+The dynamic tag ``DT_AARCH64_PAC_PLT`` must be set if the PLT GOT is signed.
 When this dynamic tag is present a dynamic loader must sign the result of a ``R_AARCH64_JUMP_SLOT`` using the signing schema above.
-We do not define an additional ``R_AARCH64_AUTH_JUMP_SLOT`` as the static linker will only generate one type of PLT entry in a link-unit.
+PAUTHELF64 does not define an additional ``R_AARCH64_AUTH_JUMP_SLOT`` relocation as the static linker will only generate one type of PLT entry in a link-unit.

 Section Types
 =============